Looking for Affordable and Unlimited Online Backup? Try Backblaze

 I am obsessed with backing up my data.
 I have five kids, and thousands of photos, and many videos of them, so losing my data is not an option.
 I’m sure you may be in a similar situation, and may have your own backup solution, or have been thinking about creating a way to backup your files.

 At the beginning of last year I wrote a post that mentioned how my online backup supplier, Mozy, was changing their pricing structure that made it too expensive for me to continue using their service.
 They had a good service, but their pricing made it touch to stay with them.
-I had a plan with Mozy that expired in June of this year, and up to that time I have been looking for a replacement online backup service provider.
-Earlier this year I found a new service called Backblaze the has once again made it affordable to backup my files online.
+I had a plan with Mozy that expired in June of this year, and up to that time I have looked for a replacement online backup service provider.
+Earlier this year I found a new service called Backblaze that has once again made it affordable to backup my files online.

 Online Backup Options

 When it comes to backing up data, I may have more files to backup than the average person.
 Currently I have the following data that I need to backup: